bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 I have you covered.
 Here is the workaround:

 We need a special type of driver called [WinUSB](https://en.wikipedia.org/wiki/WinUSB).
 We will use the application [Zadig](https://zadig.akeo.ie/) to replace our GD32 driver with the WinUSB driver.
 Open the page <https://zadig.akeo.ie/> and click on `Zadig 2.5 (4.9 MB)` to download it.
 Put your Longan Nona in "dfu mode".
 You know: BOOT0 and RESET buttons.
 Double click on `zadig-2.5.exe` to run it.
 You will be asked `Do you want to allow this app to make changes to your device?` and choose Yes.
 It is a driver, it must change something.
 From the menu choose Options - List All Devices.
 ![zadig_1](images/zadig_1.png "zadig_1")
 When you open the DropDown there is bunch of existing usb drivers.
 ![zadig_2](images/zadig_2.png "zadig_2")
-Interesingly, there is one driver without a name.
+Interestingly, there is one driver without a name.
 I don't know why, but this is our GD32 driver.
 Click on it.
 I want to give this driver a name.
 Click on the checkbox Edit,
 ![zadig_3](images/zadig_3.png "zadig_3")
 write the driver name "WinUSB Longan Nano"
 ![zadig_4](images/zadig_4.png "zadig_4")
 and click again on the Edit checkbox.
 ![zadig_5](images/zadig_5.png "zadig_5")
 Now the driver has a name.
 I hope.
 And now the magic part.
 Click on `Replace Driver`.